nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 **Conclusion**
  - There is no general trend that would support removing these patients or dates, they seem to be surprise findings
- - Thenumber of days or datapoints/patient could be be a better criterion to exclude patients
+ - The number of days or datapoints/patient could be a better criterion to exclude patients
  - Extremely long durations might need to be removed
  - Some might be automatically resolved by using the overlap-removal discussed earlier